CologuardCologuard; Colon cancer screening - Cologuard; Stool DNA test - Cologuard; FIT-DNA stool test; Colon precancer screening - Cologuard

 The Cologuard testing kit for colon and rectal cancer must ordered by your health care provider.
 It will be sent by mail to your address.
 You collect the sample at home and send it back to the lab for testing.

 Colon and rectal cancer

-Colon and rectal cancer, or colorectal cancer, is cancer that starts in the large intestine (colon) or the rectum (end of the colon).
-Other types of ...Read Article Now Book Mark Article
+Colorectal cancer, is cancer that starts in the large intestine (colon) or the rectum (end of the colon).
+Other types of cancer can affect the colon....Read Article Now Book Mark Article

 The Cologuard testing kit will contain a sample container, a tube, preserving liquid, labels and instructions on how to collect the sample.
 When you are ready to have a bowel movement, use the Cologuard testing kit to collect your stool sample.

 Read the instructions that come with the testing kit carefully.
 Wait until you are ready to have a bowel movement.
 Collect the sample only when it is possible to ship it within 24 hours.
 The sample must reach the lab in 72 hours (3 days).